 Liverpool Road, Ashton-in-Makerfield WN4

-A highly accomplished exercise in historicism, St Oswald’s is the culmination of a series of church designs by J. Sydney Brocklesby, including St George Derby (1920) and St Augustine Nottingham (1923) which were inspired by the Romanesque churches of the south of France.
-The quality of the stone carving is very good, and there is excellent Arts & Crafts stained glass by Harry Clarke of Dublin.
+St Oswald’s is the culmination of a series of church designs by J. Sydney Brocklesby, including St George Derby (1920) and St Augustine Nottingham (1923) which were inspired by the Romanesque churches of the southwest of France.
+The quality of the stone carving is very good, and there is excellent stained glass by Harry Clarke of Dublin.
 The church houses a shrine containing the Holy Hand of the martyr St Edmund Arrowsmith.

-The first Catholic chapel was built here in 1822, and both the cast-iron entrance gates to the churchyard and the substantial presbytery date from that time.
-The present church was built on the site of the old in the 1920s.
+The first Catholic chapel was built here in 1822, on land given by the Gerard family.
+The cast iron entrance gates and gate piers (one gate pier has been replaced in replica following vehicle damage) and presbytery appear to date from this time.
+The present church was built on the site of the old one in the 1920s, from designs by J.S.
+Brocklesby (not J.K.
+Brocklesby, as stated in the list description below).
+The domed design is inspired by the Romanesque churches of the southwest of France.
 The foundation stone was laid in 1925, and the church was opened in September 1930.
-It is said that the church was built using local labour to provide relief during the Depression.
-It is built of Darley Dale and Parbold stone.
+It is built of Darley Dale and Parbold stone; local labour was used to provide relief during the Depression.
+The church is notable for the quality of its stone carving (under the direction of Percy Howe, master mason) and stained glass (mostly by Harry Clarke Studios of Dublin).

 II